ArcticMC/Scenarios/descriptions.md

 ### Quadrant Paranoia (L)
 > On tab, it will display a colored name for which quadrant you are in.

+### Queens (H)
+> One player on a team will be selected as the Queen.
+The queen will have 5 extra hearts, speed 1, haste 1, and resistance 1.
+All other teammates will have strength 1.
+However, if one teammte dies, the queen will lose 2 hearts permanently.
+When the queen dies, her effects will be given out the remaining teammates.

 ### Quiver (L)
 > You are only permitted to carry only 16 arrows in your inventory at one time.